-Compact Development/Land Use Zoning Alternative (selected alternative indicated in bold) Likely to Improv SEOs re status of Potential status of S mitigated Conflict with EOs - likely to be Probable Conflict with status of SEOs - unlikely to be mitigated No Likely interaction with status of SEOs to a Greater degree to a Lesser degree to a Lesser degree to a Greater degree A. "More Consolidated, More Compact Development" BFF PHH S W MA A C CH L BFF PHH S W MA A C CH L B. "Less Consolidated, Less Compact Development" BFF PHH S W MA A C CH L BFF PHH S W MA A C CH L
+Compact Development/Land Use Zoning Alternative (selected alternative indicated in bold) Likely to Improv SEOs re status of Potential Conflict with status of SEOs - likely to be mitigated Probable Conflict with status of SEOs - unlikely to be mitigated No Likely interaction with status of SEOs to a Greater degree to a Lesser degree to a Lesser degree to a Greater degree A. "More Consolidated, More Compact Development" BFF PHH S W MA A C CH L BFF PHH S W MA A C CH L B. "Less Consolidated, Less Compact Development" BFF PHH S W MA A C CH L BFF PHH S W MA A C CH L